 Wait, what just happened?

 At this point, you are probably feeling frustrated and confused.
 You question why an entry-level job would require someone “more seasoned.”
 Unbeknownst to you, the HR manager’s unfair judgement about your age and youth cost you a fair shot at the job.

 What is Age Bias?

-The HR manager’s behavior is most likely the result of a personal bias about your age.
+The HR manager’s behavior is most likely the result of a personal bias and stereotypes about your age.
 According to the Merriam-Webster dictionary, a bias is “a personal and sometimes unreasoned judgement.”
 When a person holds an age bias, they tend to have generalized beliefs about how members of a particular age group will behave.
 Age biases intensify the negative stigma surrounding each age group.
 Every human being has biases.
 The challenge is recognizing those biases and working to correct them in order to reduce the stigma about age.

 Every generation deals with age biases and the stigma that comes with being unjustly stereotyped.
 Age stereotyping occurs as a result of society generalizing the experiences of a few and applying those experiences on a broader scale.
 Millennials are frequently thought of as lazy, entitled, inexperienced, sensitive, easily offended, unmotivated, and disrespectful.
 Older adults receive labels such as “stuck in their ways,” ignorant, too experienced, judgmental, and close-minded.
 There are individuals within each generation that possess some of these qualities, but they are the exception rather than the rule amongst their age groups.
 In fact, most millennials are motivated, hard-working, active in their pursuits, and aware of how they need to improve.
 Similarly, many older adults are open to new experiences, willing to learn, self-aware, and compassionate.